 Purpose, Organizational Structure, and Reporting

-The Academic Affairs Assessment Committee (AAAC) is a joint standing faculty-administrative committee that promotes division-wide collaboration and facilitates the implementation of policies and initiatives to foster a culture of assessment that promotes evidence-based improvement.
-The AAAC reports directly to the Associate Provost for Assessment who represents the committee to the Provost and Vice President of Academic Affairs (VPAA).
-The committee is charged to provide recommendations to the VPAA on matters related to the direction and oversight for all assessment activities in the division.
+The Digital Measures Advisory Committee (DMAC) promotes cross-divisional collaboration in the collection and reporting of faculty and staff activity reporting.
+The DMAC reports directly to the Associate Provost for Assessment and Accreditation who represents the committee to the Provost and Vice President of Academic Affairs and the Vice President of Student Affairs.
+The committee is charged to provide recommendations to the vice presidents on matters related to the direction and oversight for all faculty and staff activity reporting within the divisions.

-Working within a model of shared governance, the AAAC is responsible for the following:
+Working through a model of shared governance, the DMAC is responsible for the following:

-- Establishing the development, exchange, and the advancement of best practices and excellence in assessment;
+- Establishing the development, exchange, and the advancement of best practices and excellence in faculty and staff activity reporting;

-- Monitoring and evaluating processes and methodologies to assess student learning and ensure mechanisms reflect good practice and include the substantial participation of faculty and other instructional staff members;
+- Monitoring and evaluating processes and methodologies to maintain activity reporting, including modification requests, ensuring mechanisms reflect good practice and include the substantial participation of faculty and other instructional staff members;

-- Providing guidance and resources to support assessment practices;
+- Providing guidance and resources to support activity reporting practices;

-- Developing recommendations to help the institution achieve greater effectiveness and efficiency as a result of assessment practices;
+- Developing recommendations to help the institution achieve greater effectiveness and efficiency as a result of activity reporting practices;

 - Evaluating the progress and outcomes of these charges on an annual basis, using data to inform the work of the committee.

-A committee member may represent more than one group, but represents one vote on the committee.
-All members are responsible for serving as a communication liaison between the committee and their respective unit(s), providing intentional connection with unit-based assessment committees.
-The membership of the AAAC includes the following voting members:
+The membership of the DMAC includes the following voting members.
+A committee member may represent more than one group but represents only one vote on the committee.
+All members are responsible for serving as a liaison between the committee and their respective unit(s).

-- A faculty representative from each College/Unit* assessment committee appointed by the Dean or their designee (n= 12)
+- A faculty/administrative representative from each College/Unit* appointed by the Dean or their administrative designee (n=12)

-- Provide updates to the committee on assessment initiatives, policies, and procedures.
+- Provide updates to the committee on initiatives, policies, and procedures.

 - Support opportunities for the exchange of information between the committee and various stakeholders.